Cinema of New Zealand: Early film: 1890s–1920s

 The first public screening of a motion picture in New Zealand took place on 13 October 1896 at the Opera House in Auckland.
 The screening—which was in fact a demonstration of Thomas Edison's kinetograph—was part of a show presented by Charles Godfrey's Vaudeville Company.
 The first screening of a colour film—one using a colour process, not just a colourised black-and-white film—was on 24 December 1911 in Auckland.
 The film was shown simultaneously at the Globe Picture Theatre in Queen Street and the Kings Theatre on Upper Pitt Street (now the Mercury Theatre).

 The first filmmaker in New Zealand was Alfred Henry Whitehouse, who made ten films between 1898 and mid-1900.
 The oldest surviving New Zealand film is Whitehouse's The Departure of the Second Contingent for the Boer War (1900).

 The first feature film made in New Zealand is arguably Hinemoa.
 It premiered on 17 August 1914 at the Lyric Theatre, Auckland.

-New Zealand's oldest surviving cinema is in Roxburgh in Central Otago, which opened in the town's Athenæum Hall on 11 December 1897.
+Up until February 6 2025, New Zealand's oldest surviving cinema was in Roxburgh in Central Otago, which opened in the town's Athenæum Hall on 11 December 1897.
 The editors of the local newspaper, the Mount Benger Mail, wrote in the issue of 10 December: "We would draw the attention of the public to the Salon Cinématographe entertainment in the Athenæum Hall to-morrow evening.
 This is an opportunity which should not be missed of witnessing life scenes."

 Purpose-built cinemas were built from 1910 onwards, with the first being Wellington's The Kings, built in 1910.
 Another example is the Mayfair Theatre in Dunedin, built in 1913.
 The oldest surviving purpose-built cinema in New Zealand — and in the Southern Hemisphere — is the Victoria Theatre in Devonport, Auckland, built in 1912.